bluz71/vim-mistfly-statusline/README.md

 :point_right: Contemporary Neovim users will need to use the pure-Lua [linefly](https://github.com/bluz71/nvim-linefly) plugin instead of _mistfly_.

+_mistfly_ provides a number of useful builtin components:

+- Git changes
+- Diagnostic status
+- Macro-recording status
+- Current search count
+- Spell status
+- Indent status (tabs or spaces and their associated width)

-_mistfly_ provides optional `tabline` support when the appropriate setting is enabled; refer to [`mistflyTabLine`](https://github.com/bluz71/vim-mistfly-statusline#mistflytabline).
+_mistfly_ also provides optional `tabline` support when the appropriate setting is enabled; refer to [`mistflyTabLine`](https://github.com/bluz71/vim-mistfly-statusline#mistflytabline).

 _mistfly_ will adapt it's colors to the colorscheme currently in effect.
 Colors